VeronicaLourens/portfolio-1/README.md

 ![Responsive site on different screens](assets/images/responsive.jpg)

-Click here to view the site - [Super Cars live website](https://veronicalourens.github.io/supercars/)
+Click here to view the live website - [Super Cars](https://veronicalourens.github.io/supercars/)

 ## Design / Existing Features
 The website is created based on the initial design on the large desktop size.
 Then add the media queries to make it responsive on different media screen sizes from 320px up to 2300px.
 All of pages are re-sized accordingly.